unibo-dtm-se/course-slides/content/qa-tdd/_index.md

 ---

-## What happens when there's too many technical debt?
+## What happens when there's too much technical debt?

 > we never have the money to do it *right* but somehow we always have the fucking money to do it *twice*